 If you look closely, you will see that a termite has no “waist” instead, its body is more rectangular.
 In contrast, the carpenter ants will have a well-defined narrow, constructed waist.
 They are reddish or dark-colored and are often seen in the open foraging for food.
 By comparison, termites are transparent, light, or creamy white in color, and they tend to avoid light.

 Carpenter ants have no qualms about living indoors or outdoors.
-As long as they have woods to infest on nearby, they’ll gladly stay.
+As long as they have woods to infest nearby, they’ll gladly stay.
 However, unlike Termites, Carpenter Ants do not actually eat the wood, but they are capable of damaging it a great deal by hollowing out wooden structures to build their nests — think large stumps, trees, etc. These ants can ruin your entire yard in a way that coming back from it could be difficult.
 Damage done by these species is pretty permanent.
-This is why we must stay sharp and keep an eye out for carpenter ants year-around. *See video of Carpenter Ants on our YouTube Channel here: https://youtu.be/mBgqCYn2EXk
+This is why we must stay sharp and keep an eye out for carpenter ants year-round.

 Army ants are, by far, the most destructive ants to have in our yards.
 They get their name because they travel in large, aggressive groups looking for food.
 Though they are surprisingly small in size, they develop stingers as they grow, posing a painful and dangerous threat to humans and animals.

 Found mostly in the southern United States, army ants travel together in large colonies destroying all of the vegetation and foliage in an area.
-Their aggressive nature knows no bounds as they will feed on entire sections of your grass, as well as collectively swarming and feeding on plants, insects, and small animals.
+Their aggressive nature knows no bounds as they will feed on entire sections of your grass, as well as collectively swarm and feed on plants, insects, and small animals.

 Unlike field ants, army ants do not build nests and ant mounds.
 They are nomads that travel from place to place.
 And, unlike farmer ants, they do not attract harmful pests to our yards.
 The damage that army ants can do is attributed strictly to their large numbers and aggressive behavior.